zaiisao/Documentation/en/Interactive Gaming/game_unity.md

 #### Disable the Video Mode (DisableVideo)

 ```
-public int DisableVideo ();
+public int DisableVideo ()
 ```

 This method disables the video mode.
-You can call this method either before joining a channel or during a call.
-If you call this method before joining a channel, the service starts in the audio mode.
-If you call this method during a call, the video mode switches to the audio mode.
+The application can call this method either before entering a channel or during a call.
+If it is called before entering the channel, the service starts in the audio mode; if it is called during a call, it switches from the video to audio mode.
 To enable the video mode, call the `EnableVideo` method.

 <table>
 <colgroup>